 Definition 2 (Lifecycle).
-The lifecycle of an artifact type AT is a tuple $Lcyc = \langle Substg, Task, Owns, Guards, Ach, Inv \rangle$ such that
+The lifecycle of an artifact type AT is a tuple $Lcyc = \langle Substg, Task, Owns, Guards, Ach, Inv \rangle$ s.t.

 - Substg is a function from Stg to finite subsets of Stg, where the relation $\{(S, S')|S' \in Substg(S)\}$ is a forest.
-The leaves of the forest are called atomic stages. - Task is a function from the atomic stages in Stg to tasks. - Owns is a function from Stg to finite, non-empty subsets of Mst.
+The leaves of this forest are called atomic stages. - Task is a function from the atomic stages in Stg to tasks. - Owns is a function from Stg to finite, non-empty subsets of Mst.
 A stage S owns a milestone m if $m \in Owns(S)$. - Guards is a function from Stg to finite sets of sentries, as defined in Section 2.1.
 An element of Guards(S) is called a guard for S. - Ach is a function from Mst to finite sets of achieving sentries. - Inv is a function from Mst to finite sets of invalidating sentries.

-More details are given in Section 2.1.
+We will give all details on the notions above in Section 2.1.
 Intuitively, every artifact goes through a number of stages, which are activated by the relevant guards.
 A stage is closed when the tasks associated with it and its substages are fulfilled.
 When this happens, the milestones associated with the stage become true and possibly trigger the guards associated with another stage.

 We now introduce GSM programs.